kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0241 Uniform system of accounts and reports for large certificated air carriers.md

 \(a\) *United States air carrier.* Each large certificated U.S. air carrier shall file with the Department, on a monthly basis, Form 41 Schedule T-100 “U.S. Air Carrier Traffic and Capacity Data By Nonstop Segment and On-flight Market,” and summary data as prescribed in this section and in sections 22 and 25 of this part.

-\(b\) *Foreign (non-U.S.) air carrier:* Each foreign air carrier as required by part 217 of this chapter shall file Form 41 Schedule T-100(f) “Foreign Air Carrier Traffic Data by Nonstop Segment and On-flight Market.”
-The “Instructions to Foreign Air Carriers for Reporting Traffic Data on Form 41 Schedule T-100(f),” (Instructions-Foreign Air Carriers) are included in the Appendix to §217.10 of this chapter.
+\(b\) *Foreign (non-U.S.) air carrier:* Each foreign air carrier as required by [[Volume 4/A Economic regulations/0217 Reporting traffic statistics by foreign air carriers in civilian scheduled, charter, and nonscheduled services.md|part 217 of this chapter]] shall file Form 41 Schedule T-100(f) “Foreign Air Carrier Traffic Data by Nonstop Segment and On-flight Market.”
+The “Instructions to Foreign Air Carriers for Reporting Traffic Data on Form 41 Schedule T-100(f),” (Instructions-Foreign Air Carriers) are included in the Appendix to [[Volume 4/A Economic regulations/0217 Reporting traffic statistics by foreign air carriers in civilian scheduled, charter, and nonscheduled services.md#§217.10   Instructions.|§217.10]] of this chapter.

 \(c\) Reports required by this section shall be submitted to the Bureau of Transportation Statistics in a format specified in accounting and reporting directives issued by the Bureau of Transportation Statistics' Director of Airline Information.